-Sunflower River sells eggs, produce, turkeys (in November only), and chicken
+Sunflower River sells vegetable starts, eggs, produce, turkeys (in November only), and chicken

 Sunflower River Farm Fresh Eggs are $5/dozen.
-We sell them at the Downtown Grower’s Market through Gael of Exotic Edibles of Edgewood, as well as directly to individuals on-farm or through Kat’s office at UNM.
+We usually sell them directly to individuals on-farm or through Kat’s office at UNM.
 Our chickens are fed local feed (from Oñate Feeds), and are cage free, with lots of outdoor roam time and the company of other hens.

 When we have more produce than we can use or preserve on the farm, we make it available for sale.
 The best way to keep in touch with produce sales is to join our Farm Sales mailing list (sign up here).
-Produce sales are occasional, erratic, and if we have a huge amount of something we usually try to sell it to Winnings Cafe first, and then sell the rest via the email list.
+Produce sales are occasional, and depend on us having a surplus of something that we don’t have time or ability to preserve.
 Sometimes we will have something, such as tomatoes, available on a more consistent basis for smaller sales.

 Sunflower River raises 25-50 meat chickens each summer.
 Our birds are raised on a combination of pasture and local (Oñate) feeds.
 Currently we are raising Rainbow Rangers, a fast-growing, even-tempered, red-feathered meat chicken.
 We process chicken in July and October, and currently also offer workshops teaching people how to process their own poultry.
 For more information about meat sales, please join our Farm Sales mailing list; for more information about poultry processing workshops, please join the Events mailing list.